 A salt bridge is a non-covalent interaction between two ionized sites.
 It has two components: a hydrogen bond and an electrostatic interaction.
 In a salt bridge, a proton migrates from a carboxylic acid group to a primary amine or to the guanidine group in Arg.
 Typical salt bridges involve Lys or Arg as the bases and Asp or Glu as the acids.
 Of all the non-covalent interactions, salt bridges are among the strongest.

-When hydrogen atoms are added to a PDB file using the MOPAC keyword ADD-H, the default is for all ionizable sites, including the type that allow salt bridges to form, to be neutralized.
-In other words, salt bridges cannot be created by ADD-H; in fact, if salt bridges existed before ADD-H was run, then they would be destroyed by the ADD-H operation.
+When hydrogen atoms are added to a PDB file the default is for all ionizable sites, including the type that allow salt bridges to form, to be neutralized.
+In other words, salt bridges are not created by default; in fact, if there were salt bridges in the PDB file, running the PDB file using MOPAC would destroy then.
 A legitimate question at this point is: "Should ionizable residues be ionized?"
 Some residues, e.g., Asp, Glu, Arg, Lys, His, and Tyr as well as the first and last residues of a protein are potentially ionizable, so why not ionize them by default?
 Conventional wisdom suggests that most ionizable residues should be ionized, but if that is done some unreasonable structures might be created.
 Thus in 1QGK the sequence Gln333-Asp334-Glu335-Asn336-Asp-337-Asp-338-Asp339-Asp340-Asp341-Trp342, or (QDENDDDDDW), is present.
 If the Glu and all the Asp were ionized, then this set of connected residues would have a net charge of -7.
 This is unlikely to happen because of the large buildup of charge; a more likely structure would involve one or more salt bridges and possibly one or two of the other acid residues also being ionized.
-When the sequence Asp334-Asp341 was extracted from 1QGK and optimized, on its own, as the 7+ anion, the system expanded by about 12%, when solvated the system contracted by about 3%.
+When the sequence Asp334-Asp341 was extracted from 1QGK and optimized, on its own, as the 7+ anion, the system expanded by about 12%, and when solvated the system contracted by about 3%.
 Without more information, deciding which residues should be ionized is very difficult, if not impossible.

 Once all changes have been made, re-run the partial optimization to allow the hydrogen atoms that have been modified to move into their correct positions.
 If there is any doubt regarding whether a salt bridge should or should not be present, optimize the positions of the hydrogen atoms in the two candidate systems - the salt bridge and the neutral form - separately.
 Of course, in order to allow heats of formation to be compared, the set of keywords used should be the same, in particular if EPS=78.4 is used in one job it should be used in the other.
 Whichever one has the lower energy is the preferred structure.
 The resulting structure will then be a good starting point for subsequent operations.